i998/NKK_SmartDisplayLCD/README.md

 ## Known Limitations:
 Requires a native SPI object (like Arduino one) which handles SPI communications.
 With a mimimal changes to the library (an update to the class constructor) it can use a separate SPI handler such as https://github.com/adafruit/Adafruit_BusIO

 ## Hardware:
-Tested with
+Successfully tested with:
    - Arduino Pro Mini
    - Maple Mini board (STM32F103CBT6) and Arduino STM32 core (https://github.com/rogerclarkmelbourne/Arduino_STM32)

 ## Repository Contents:
     /documentation - Image Builder (MS Excel file), NKK LCD 64x32 SmartDisplay application notes /examples - examples on how the libraries can be used